Admin configuration and testing

 Admin UI SDK local testing configuration

-1. Select Yes from the Enable testing menu.
+1. Select Yes from the Enable local testing menu.

 Configuration